Strzelecki Ranges: The Heartbreak Hills

-By 1887 the Minister for Lands, Mr John Lamont Dow, expressed regret that "the magnificent blue gum ridges throughout south Gippsland have been alienated from the Crown … every acre of this land has passed into the hands of private selectors."
+By 1887, the Minister for Lands, John Lamont Dow, expressed regret that "the magnificent blue gum ridges throughout south Gippsland have been alienated from the Crown … every acre of this land has passed into the hands of private selectors."

-But high rainfall, steep hills, the lack of an adequate road system and long distances to markets ultimately caused farming to fail in many of these areas, particularly in the eastern Ranges.
+But high rainfall, steep hills, the lack of an adequate road system, and long distances to markets, ultimately caused farming to fail in many of these areas, particularly in the eastern ranges.

 In winter, the roads degenerated and became boggy channels of mud.
 Corduroy tracks were built with small logs laid cross ways along the worst stretches.
-The hill farmers believed that Government investment in a major roads program would be their salvation.
-The Grand Ridge Road was built by the Country Roads Board in the 1920s joining all the local north-south roads in one long east-west strip but proved little practical use.
-However, the road was progressively improved in unemployment relief works during the Great Depression of the 1930s and promoted as a tourist drive.
-The other hope was the timber industry but Melbourne's timber was being adequately supplied from the Central Highlands until the mid-1950s.
+The hill farmers believed that government investment in a major roads program would be their salvation.
+The Grand Ridge Road was built by the Country Roads Board in the 1920s, joining all the local north-south roads in one long east-west strip, but proved of little practical use.
+However, the road was progressively improved as a result of unemployment relief works during the Great Depression of the 1930s and was promoted as a tourist drive.
+The other hope was the timber industry but Melbourne's timber was adequately supplied from the Central Highlands until the mid-1950s.

-Often in the higher rainfall areas, once the forest had been removed, large chunks of the hillsides began to move and slump down the steep slopes, causing deep erosion scars that sometimes blocked streams and roads with tonnes of saturated topsoil and sticky clay.
+Often, in the higher rainfall areas, once the forest had been removed, large chunks of the hillsides began to move and slump down the steep slopes, causing deep erosion scars that sometimes blocked streams and roads with tonnes of saturated topsoil and sticky clay.

 Bushfires also swept through the eastern Strzeleckis, the worst being on Red Tuesday 1898 when 50 homesteads were destroyed.
 The fires are dramatically illustrated by the paintings "The homestead saved" by James Alfred Turner and "Gippsland, Sunday Night, February 20, 1898" by John Campbell Longstaff.
 Other bushfires followed between 1899 and 1944, but the Ranges largely escaped the Black Friday bushfires of 1939.

-As the understanding grew among people that the clearing of the eastern Strzeleckis had been a tragic mistake, a slow blight settled.
-The first world war broke out, and many young men left their farms to serve, leaving older people confronted with the reality and hardships of the land.
-Farms were ill-equipped and when the soldiers returned butterfat prices collapsed and never recovered, the steep hills were not suited to agricultural machinery and later there was the Great Depression of the 1930s.
+As understanding grew that the clearing of the eastern Strzeleckis had been a tragic mistake, a slow blight settled.
+After the First World War broke out, many young men left their farms to serve, leaving older people confronted with the reality and hardships of the land.
+Farms were ill-equipped and, when the soldiers returned, butterfat prices collapsed and never recovered.
+The steep hills were not suited to agricultural machinery and later came the Great Depression of the 1930s.

-Over the next fifty years, farmers and their families progressively sold their land and moved on or simply abandoned them and walked away.
+Over the next fifty years, farmers and their families progressively sold their land and moved on, or simply abandoned their properties and walked away.
 The scrub, blackberries, rabbits and weeds then took over, and the area became known locally as the Heartbreak Hills.

-Today there are many place names on a map that are names only – all the homes are gone, leaving little trace.
+Today there are many place names on maps that are names only – all the homes are gone, leaving little trace.